 The starting point is that you should not think that, just because you express some concerns verbally to your supervisor or someone else in the workplace, that anything is going to happen.
 The natural human reaction is to ignore problems in the hope they will go away.
 If you don’t push your particular complaint, it is more than likely that nothing of substance will occur.

 Of course, this depends on the nature of the issue.
 Minor matters may be able to be resolved by approaching your workmate or supervisor in an informal way.
 However, if that doesn’t address the issue, you will need to consider a more formal and structured approach.

+Generally speaking, complaints should be made about matters that have happened recently.
+It is often difficult to obtain practical outcomes by making complaint about matters that happened some time ago.
 The starting point is to see whether there is a formal complaints process with a legal basis which may help you.
 Whilst a formal complaint can still be made without this legal basis, your complaint is more likely to be treated seriously if there is a formal process and it is followed.